Henderson County, Kentucky: Politics

 The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 54% to 46%, and backed Donald Trump with 62% of the vote to Joe Biden's 37% in the 2020 presidential election.
 Henderson County leaned Democratic for much of its history, only voting for Republicans in national landslides.
 Since the turn of the 21st Century, however, the county has trended strongly Republican.
 It last voted for a Democrat in 2008, when it supported Barack Obama.
+In the 2019 and 2023 gubernatorial election, the county voted for Democrat Andy Beshear.